At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 V. Putin

-In 1996, Vladimir Putin moved with his family to Moscow, as he was offered the post of Deputy Chief Executive Officer of the President of the Russian Federation.
+In 1996, Vladimir Putin moved with his family to Moscow, as he was offered the post of Deputy Administrator of the Presidential Administration of the Russian Federation.
 “I can’t say that I didn’t love Moscow.
 I just loved Peter more.
-But Moscow, obviously, is a European city,” Putin recalls.
+But Moscow, quite obviously, is a European city,” Putin recalls.

 His career developed rapidly.
-In March 1997, Putin became deputy head of the Presidential Administration of the Russian Federation, head of the Main Control Directorate of the President of the Russian Federation.
-Despite the workload, in 1997 he defended his Ph.D. thesis in economics at the St. Petersburg State Mining Institute.
-In May 1998, Putin was already the first deputy head of the Presidential Administration of the Russian Federation, in July 1998 he was appointed director of the Federal Security Service of the Russian Federation, at the same time - from March 1999 - Secretary of the Security Council of the Russian Federation.
+In March 1997, Putin became deputy head of the Administration of the President of the Russian Federation, head of the Main Control Directorate of the President of the Russian Federation.
+Despite his workload, in 1997 he defended his PhD thesis in economics at the St. Petersburg State Mining Institute.
+In May 1998, Putin was already the first deputy head of the Presidential Administration of the Russian Federation; in July 1998, he was appointed director of the Federal Security Service of the Russian Federation, and at the same time, since March 1999, secretary of the Security Council of the Russian Federation.

-Putin recalls it this way: “Boris Nikolaevich invited me to his place and said that he had an idea to offer me the post of Prime Minister.<...>By the way, in a conversation with me, he did not utter the word "successor".
-Yeltsin said about the "premiere with the prospect" that if everything went well, he would consider it possible.
+Putin recalls it this way: “Boris Nikolayevich invited me to his place and said that he had an idea to offer me the post of Prime Minister.<...>By the way, in a conversation with me he did not utter the word “successor”.
+Yeltsin spoke about the “Premier with a Perspective,” that if everything went well, he would consider it possible.”

 According to Putin, it was interesting and honorable for him to work in this position: “I thought, well, I’ll work for a year, and that’s good.
-If I help save Russia from collapse, then we can be proud of it.”
+If I help save Russia from collapse, then I can be proud of that.”

 “Two or three weeks before the New Year, Boris Nikolaevich invited me to his office and said that he had decided to leave.
-Thus, I will have to become acting President,” recalls Putin.
+Thus, I will have to become acting President,” Putin recalls.

-According to him, it was difficult for him to make a decision, since it is "a rather difficult fate."
+According to him, it was difficult for him to make a decision, since it was “a rather difficult fate.”

-“On the one hand, there are internal arguments.
-But there is another logic as well.
-Fate develops in such a way that you can work at the highest level in the country and for the country.
-And it is foolish to say: no, I will sell seeds, or not, I will be engaged in private legal practice.
-Well, then you can do it, after all.
-First work here, then there,” Putin explains his choice.
+“On the one hand, there are our own internal arguments.
+But there is another logic.
+Fate is such that you can work at the highest level in the country and for the country.
+And it’s stupid to say: no, I’ll sell seeds, or no, I’ll go into private legal practice.
+Well, we can get busy later, after all.
+First to work here, then there,” Putin explains his choice.

 2000s